This Santa Claus wall hanging is fun to make and would look great on your wall or entry.

 The project started out as a pile of wood that came from the door frame of my old pantry.
 Then, I made a trip to the Dollar store recently to stock up with some inexpensive craft supplies for the holidays so I had pretty much everything on hand that I needed to make the project.

-(This post contains affiliate links for your crafting experience.)
-To make the Santa Claus Wall Hanging you will need the following supplies.
+To make the reclaimed wood Santa decoration you will need the following supplies.

 - 1/2″ plywood.
 You will need about 2 feet